BenBenBenB/OfficiantForMudae/README.md

 1. Navigate to `about:profiles` in firefox
 2. Create a New Profile.
 Enter your preferred name and save directory.
 3. Note the `Root Directory` for the profile.
 This path is used to point Selenium to this instance.
-4. Launch the profile and sign in to you Discord account on [their web app](https://discord.com/app)
+4. Launch the profile and sign in to your Discord account on [their web app](https://discord.com/app)

 ### Configuration
 - Create an instance of `Account` for each Discord account you intend to roll with.